valgaze/dashboard/src/actions/README.md

 has multiple action creators, they should be in the same file (ie, one file per action not action creator).

+Action names should be predictable.
+An action in `src/actions/foo/bar/baz.js` should have the name `FOO_BAR_BAZ`.

 In the case of a thunk (such as a data loading, or something else that happens async), it may make sense to `default`ly export the thunk and either provide the deferred action as a named export or keep it private.